A transparent travel guide to Florence in Italy.

 How safe is Florence?

 Very, compared to other European cities!
 We never felt threatened or worried about pickpockets or aggressive people.
-I ask my hotel receptionist and she said that she walks home alone every night after 11 pm.
+I asked my hotel receptionist, and she said that she walks home alone every night after 11 pm.
 We also went walking home from the city after midnight and never felt in danger or followed.

 How much money will you need per day approx?